Biography

 J.D., University of Notre Dame

-Victoria Esposito joined the Albany Law School faculty in August 2022.
+Since 2024, Victoria Esposito has been an Assistant Professor of Law at Albany Law School, where she teaches Introduction to Lawyering and Systems of Poverty.
+She served as a Visiting Assistant Professor of Law from 2022-2024.
 Before that, she was the first Advocacy Director of the Legal Aid Society of Northeastern New York (LASNNY), working with staff to identify and address systemic issues affecting low-income individuals.
 Some representative issues included improperly withheld SSP payments; housing issues such as persistent conditions issues and improper evictions; and improperly denied public assistance applications.
-She continues to represent some of the pensioners of the former St. Clare’s Hospital.
-Victoria first joined LASNNY in May 2011 as a staff attorney in the Canton office and became a senior attorney in January 2014.
+She continues to represent some of the pensioners of the former St. Clare’s Hospital in Schenectady, New York.
+Espositoa first joined LASNNY in May 2011 as a staff attorney in the Canton office and became a senior attorney in January 2014.
 She has handled a variety of cases, including disability, eviction, family law, and foreclosure proceedings, and has filed numerous federal appeals in disability cases.
-Since 2021, Victoria has co-authored the Social Security and Medicare Answer Book with Professor David Pratt.

-Victoria received her B.A. and law degree from the University of Notre Dame; her B.A. in English, Russian, and Soviet Studies was awarded, with honors, in 1991, and her law degree was awarded, cum laude, in 1997.
+Esposito received her B.A. and law degree from the University of Notre Dame; her B.A. in English, Russian, and Soviet Studies was awarded, with honors, in 1991, and her law degree was awarded, cum laude, in 1997.